Cubic Equations Through the Looking Glass of Sylvester

 12mm

 A special case of a remarkable discovery of Sylvester \cite{Sylvester} states that in the generic case, a cubic binary form can be represented as a sum of two third powers of linear forms.
-This result has been presented in the contexts of invariant theory of binary forms, canonical forms, the apolarity of polynomials and the umbral method, see \cite{ER, Kung, KR, Kung-Rota-Yan, Rota}.
-However, it is a little surprising that no account for this ingenious idea has been given in the simplest terms, or down to the level of high school algebra.
-It is even more surprising that the formulation of such a marvelous approach for reduced cubic polynomials seems to have never been touched upon before.
+This result has been presented in the contexts of invariant theory of binary forms, Waring's problem for binary forms, the apolarity of polynomials and the umbral method, see \cite{ER, Kung, KR, Kung-Rota-Yan, Rota}.
+However, it appears that no account of this ingenious idea has been given in full detail.
 Let us get to the point.

 As is well known, by substituting $x$ with $x-a_1$, a cubic polynomial can be written in the reduced form

 First, for the case $p=0$, the equation can be readily solved.
 From now on, we assume that $p\not=0$.
 For the moment, please do not ask why.
 Let us write $f(x)$ as